What is an eyelid reduction?

 It’s normal to feel both nervous - and an excited sense of anticipation - when planning your blepharoplasty surgery.
 Making a decision based upon how quickly you can get it done - or getting the cheapest ‘deal’ on your surgery - is not the best criteria to use when choosing your surgeon.
-Investigate your surgeon’s credentials, consult at least two surgeons and make a decision based upon the doctor that you feel most comfortable moving forward with.
+Investigate your surgeon’s credentials, consult at least two surgeons and make a decision based on the doctor that you feel most comfortable moving forward with.

 What kind of anaesthetic will I have for a blepharoplasty?

-Eyelid reduction surgery can be performed under local anaesthetic or sedation, however for patient comfort Dr Sharp usually recommends general anaesthesia.
+Eyelid reduction surgery can be performed under local anaesthetic or sedation, however, for patient comfort, Dr Sharp usually recommends general anaesthesia.